 Another way to visually suggest the holiday mood is to use filters in post-production to either warm up the ambience, or give it that nostalgic feel (or both).

 It’s not too difficult to add filters after filming.
 We’ve gathered some tutorials for After Effects, Final Cut Pro and iMovie for your convenience.
 If you’re using a different editing suite, have no fear: you can do a quick search online to find tutorials for any reputable software.

 Let’s not forget the key ingredient of any seasonal movie: the music!

 It’s absolutely worth adding a bit of holiday music to your videos (even just a few jingles) to keep things merry and bright.
 Luckily there are plenty of royalty-free holiday tracks around, like here, here and here.
-Our friends over at Tunefruit also have a great guide to finding holiday music.

 Have something to ask us, add, or suggest?
 We’d love to hear your ideas!
 How are you incorporating the holiday spirit into your videos?